Pat Gray/Erik Kabik Photography

 The other is Courtney Love.

 Forever unpredictable onstage (and in life), Love performs tonight and Friday night as Vinyl celebrates its first anniversary.
-Who knew at the time the club opened — with a show by electronic-rock outfit Julien-K in August 2012 under then-HRH entertainment overlord Paul Davis — that Vinyl would become so versatile?
+Who knew at the time the club opened — with a show by electronic-rock outfit Julien-K in August 2012 under then-Hard Rock Hotel entertainment overlord Paul Davis — that Vinyl would become so versatile?

 Bumblefoot: Ron Thal is a ferocious guitarist, as his performances with Guns N’ Roses at the nearby Joint reinforced.
 That residency allowed Bumblefoot to take the stage at Vinyl and about tear apart the joint.

 Moksha: One of my favorite Las Vegas bands, or bands in general.
 These guys are a super-precision outfit, impressive for their relentless rehearsing, and play the unaffiliated Hard Rock Cafe on the Strip on Sept.
 21.

 Andrew “Dice” Clay: In a recent show interrupted by the hotel’s smoke alarm, Dice delivered a performance I liked a lot more than the one I watched at Las Vegas Hilton’s Shimmer Cabaret a couple of years ago.
 Vinyl’s rock-and-roll decor suits the smoking, shades-donning, black-clad Diceman.
 Drawing universally high praise for his turn in Woody Allen’s “Blue Jasmine,” Dice was the first comic booked in the room.
 But he would not be the last.